Noise Levels in West University, Houston, TX | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Western West University sounds about 37% louder than Eastern West University to the human ear, a 4.5 dBA gap.
+To the human ear, noise in southwestern West University sounds about 39% louder than in southern West University, a 4.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Southwest Fwy do you need to be?